 The Concordat on Openness launched in May 2014 and has, to date, brought together 122 organisations in a pledge to be more open and transparent about their use of animals in research.

-This year the Openness Awards celebrate four recipients that have met the Concordat commitments and encouraged the widespread sharing of best practice.
+This year the Openness Awards celebrate four recipients who have met the Concordat commitments and encouraged the widespread sharing of best practice.
 These are the different categories

 - Internal or sector engagement activity